CIBIT-ICNAS/NECSUS_UC-UM/README.md

 #### /psychophysics/stim/Utils/paradigm
-runStim_UM - main function that displays the contrast and glare, calls the contrast update algorithm etc.
+runStim_UM - main function that displays the contrast and glare, calls the contrast update algorithm etc. stimulusDefinition_UM - Set the default values for the variables selected for this run (related with gabor patch properties).

 IMPORTANT NOTES (site specific):
 - The stimuli is adjusted to a specific display.
 To this end, this function requires the original luminance measurements (particularly the maximum luminance) and the linearized gamma corrected table.
 In our example, the luminance measured is saved in variable 'NecsusNolightGray-rgblum11-Dec-2018.mat' and the gamma corrected table (normalized) is saved in 'InvertedCLUT.mat' - both .mat files are in the "luminance" folder.
+- stimulusDefinition_UM defines the *keys* to be pressed according to the participant perception of the stimuli.

 #### /psychophysics/stim/Utils/helpers
 Helper functions - misc. parameters, etc..

-- designFixationCross()  -  init paramters of fixation cross (size in pixels)
+- designFixationCross()  -  init parameters of fixation cross (size in pixels)

 ### /psychophysics/stim/Answers/